Best AI Models for Coding (July 2026): Ranked by Price and Performance

 DeepSeek R1 (Free via OpenRouter)

 Available for free on OpenRouter.
-DeepSeek R1 has reasoning capabilities that make it decent for algorithmic problems and mathematical code.
+Has reasoning capabilities that make it decent for algorithmic problems.
 The 64K context limit and slower speed are the main constraints.

 For learning and experimentation on non-critical tasks, you can't beat the price.